Bland–Allison Act: Background

 The 5 1/2-year depression following the Panic of 1873 caused cheap-money advocates (led by Representative Richard P. Bland, a Democrat of Missouri), to join with silver-producing interests in urging a return to bimetallism, the use of both silver and gold as a standard.
 Coupled with Senator William B. Allison of Iowa, they agreed to a proposal that allowed silver to be purchased at market rates, metals to be minted into silver dollars, and required the US Treasury to purchase between $2 million to $4 million silver each month from western mines.
 President Rutherford B. Hayes, who held interests in industrials and banking, vetoed the measure, which was overturned by Congress.
 As a result, the Hayes administration purchased the limited amount of silver each month.
 This act helped restore bimetallism with gold and silver both supporting the currency.
 However, gold remained heavily favored over silver, paving way for the gold standard.

 Free-silver movement

 Portrait of Senator Allison which hangs in the U.S. Capitol.

 The free-silver movement of the late 19th century advocated the unlimited coinage of silver, which would have resulted in inflationary monetary policy.
 In 1873, Congress had removed the use of silver dollar from the list of authorized coins under the Coinage Act of 1873 (referred to by opponents as 'the Crime of '73'").
-Although the Bland–Allison Act of 1878 directed the Treasury to purchase silver from the "best-western" miners, President Grover Cleveland repealed the act in 1893.
+Although the Bland–Allison Act of 1878 directed the Treasury to purchase silver from the "best-western" miners, President Grover Cleveland unparalleled the act in 1893.
 Advocates of free silver included owners of silver mines in the West, farmers who believed an inclusion of silver would increase crop prices, and debtors who believed it would alleviate their debts.
 Although the free silver movement ended, the debate of inflation and monetary policy continues to this day.